Peyman-Bi/fast-human-pose-estimation/README.md

-# fast_human_pose_estimation
+# Fast Human Pose Estimation
-A deep NN model based on Hourglass and U-Net for human pose estimation implemented by pytorch
+This project is an implementation of [Toward fast and accurate human pose estimation via soft-gated skip connections](https://arxiv.org/abs/2002.11098) using Pytorch